 This scaled-down version of the Model 400 appeared in 1923 and was virtually identical to its predecessor in functionality.
 Chambered for the .380 ACP (9mm Kurz) or the .32 ACP (7.65mm), its small size, accuracy, and reliability made it an instant success.
 The Model 300 was never an official military pistol, but it was often preferred to the larger 400, and was widely used by Spanish prison guards, port security, the coast guard, the police school in Madrid, various security guards, the Carabineros, the army artillery corps, and private individuals.

-Toward the end of the Spanish Civil War the German Condor Legion of the Luftwaffe ordered Astra Model 300 pistols for all their pilots.
-This is the infamous legion whose craven bombing and strafing of Guernica on April 26, 1937 destroyed three-quarters of the city but spared the Astra factory.
+Toward the end of the Spanish Civil War the German Condor Legion joint task force ordered Astra Model 300 pistols for their pilots.
+This is the infamous force whose craven bombing and strafing of Guernica on April 26, 1937 destroyed three-quarters of the city but spared the Astra factory.
 Subsequently, nearly half the total Model 300 production was sold to the German military during World War II--85,390 pistols (63,000 in .380 and 22,390 in .32).
 Total production of the Model 300 was 153,085.